micahflee/gopass/README.md

 This will generate a passphrase like `lived.movie.swore.spree.sage.floss.spent`.

-## Generator Passwords
+## Generating Passwords

-By default, passwords contain 20 characters, uppercase and lowercase letters, numbers, and symbols.
+By default, passwords contain 20 characters, letters, numbers, and symbols.
 This is configurable using the following flags:

 - `-l`, `--length int`: Number of characters in the password (default 20)
 - `-n`, `--no-numbers`: Don't include numbers in the password